scalavision/datalab/README.md

 conda config --add channels bioconda
 ```

+## Basic ideas

+### How it works

+There is a `initializeCommand` in `.devcontainer/devcontainer.json`, that creates a
+docker container content, archived as `nix.tar.gz` using the `init.sh` script.

+This contains the complete `nix` environment for the `yoda` user.
+This environment is
+then extracted into the docker container directly.

+If rebuilding the container, this archive will not be rebuilt, unless you delete it.
+The same goes for the `docker volume`.

 ### nixpgks and conda

 `nixpkgs` ([NixOs](https://nixos.org/)) has a plethora of scientific libraries
 available.
 It distinguishes itself from `conda` by:

-* package installations are reprodusible until the end of time (unless things get removed from Internet)
+* package installations are reproducible until the end of time (unless things get removed from Internet)
 * every package is installed in isolation, thus library conflicts between
   versions of a package or library dependencies are never a problem.
 * You can install packages from any channel version of nixpkgs